p4gefau1t/trojan-go/docs/content/en/developer/api.md

 weight: 100
 ---

 Trojan-Go implements an API based on gRPC, using protobuf to exchange data.
 The client can get the traffic and speed information; the server can get the traffic, speed, online situation of each user, and dynamically add and delete users and limit the speed.
-The API module can be activated by adding the ```api`` option to the configuration file.
-Here is an example, the meaning of each field can be found in the section "Complete configuration file".
+The API module can be activated by adding the ```api``` option to the configuration file.
+Here is an example, the meaning of each field can be found in the section [Full configuration file]({{< ref "full-config.md" >}} "Full configuration file").

 ```json
 ...